apopple/unvmap/README.md

 ## Introduction and Limitations

-This kernel module is a simple hack to remove kernel vmap page table entries a specific physical address.
+This kernel module is a simple hack to remove kernel vmap page table entries for a specific physical address.
 It should not be used and was created solely for debug purposes so has several limitations:

-* `vmap_area_list` is not exported as a symbol for module use, therefore the use must provide it.
+* `vmap_area_list` is not exported as a symbol for module use, therefore the user must provide it.
 * The `vmap_area_lock` is a static symbol.
 Therefore we don't bother with locking.
 In practice this usually works ok but when it doesn't you keep both pieces.